netdata/netdata/packaging/installer/README.md

 With automatic updates disabled, you can choose exactly when and how you [update Netdata](UPDATE.md).

-## Opt-out from anonymous statistics
+## Opt-out from sending telemetry

-The best method to opt-out from anonymous statistics depends on your installation method and whether you already have Netdata installed or not.
-To change an existing installation, use the first option.
-For new installations, either

-**Create a file called `.opt-out-from-anonymous-statistics`.** This empty file, stored in your Netdata configuration directory (usually `etc/netdata`), immediately stops the statistics script from running, and works with any type of installation, including manual, offline, and macOS installations.
-Create the file by running `touch .opt-out-from-anonymous-statistics` from your Netdata configuration directory.
+To opt-out from telemetry during installation, use either of these methods:

-**Pass the option `--disable-telemetry` to any of the installer scripts on this page.** You can append this option during the initial installation or a manual update.
+**Pass the option `--disable-telemetry`** to any of the installer scripts on this page as described in the _notes_ section beneath each script.

 **Set your `DO_NOT_TRACK` environmental variable to `1`.** You can set this variable with the following command: `export DO_NOT_TRACK=1`.
-This variable must be present _during installation_ to make the necessary changes.
 Visit the [project's homepage](https://consoledonottrack.com/) for more details on the purpose and implementation of this environmental variable.

+If you already installed Netdata, see our [anonymous statistics page](../../docs/anonymous-statistics.md#opt-out) for details on how to opt-out.

 [![analytics](https://www.google-analytics.com/collect?v=1&aip=1&t=pageview&_s=1&ds=github&dr=https%3A%2F%2Fgithub.com%2Fnetdata%2Fnetdata&dl=https%3A%2F%2Fmy-netdata.io%2Fgithub%2Finstaller%2FREADME&_u=MAC~&cid=5792dfd7-8dc4-476b-af31-da2fdb9f93d2&tid=UA-64295674-3)](<>)